 HPS works with many chocolate and confectionery companies to increase their efficiency through product recovery (pigging) technology.
 These include the likes of Ghirardelli, Mondelez, Nestle, Blommer Chocolate and many more.
 Here you will find some case studies on product recovery systems used in chocolate and confectionery manufacture.

 They trust HPS, because our pigging solutions are extremely effective.
 Typically, HPS systems recover up to 99.5% of the product from the process pipelines.
 This product can then be packaged and sold.
-Because pigging technology saves considerable amounts of the product, it massively reduces the associated waste and disposal costs.
-Therefore, due to the reduction in waste, HPS product recovery solutions help improve sustainability and enhance environmental credentials.
+Because pigging technology saves considerable amounts of the product, it increases yields and massively reduces the associated waste and disposal costs.
+Therefore, due to the reduction in waste, HPS product recovery systems help improve sustainability and enhance environmental credentials.

 Find Out More